 It can be difficult to predict the cost of therapy because the length of treatment is uncertain.
 Some therapists focus on "brief-therapy" interventions which require approximately 10 weekly sessions.
 However, most therapeutic relationships last longer than that.
 Most clients attend therapy on a weekly basis, although some attend more or less frequently.
 In addition to these variations, the cost of therapy can range from $20-$200 per session.
 So how does one prepare and budget for therapy?

 There are two main questions to ask yourself: 1) What financial assistance can I get from my insurance company?
 Will my insurance cover psychological treatment, and do they require a certain diagnosis?
-If so, who will be able to access my records and view these diagnosis?
+If so, who will be able to access my records and view these diagnoses?
 2) How much am I willing to invest in order to heal and grow?
 Looking at my finances, what are the cutbacks that I am willing to make in order to invest in my personal development?
 What can I realistically afford on a monthly/weekly basis?

 Does a Muslim therapist always include Islamic teachings in their practice?